XIMDEX/structured-data/doc/guide.md

 }
 ```

 Now, this property will support only values in text mode, at least one value and a maximum of twenty values defined for an item.
 So the employee will have a number greater than one and no more than twenty employees.

 Any employee with no name will be created with "Default employee name".

 #### Updating a schema property

-To update the property attributes already defined in a schema, you must provide in the request petition the unique id of relation the schema-property.
+To update the property attributes already defined in a schema, you must include the unique id of the schema-property relationship in the request.

 Use the endpoint with the PUT or PATCH method like this example: